Degree (music)

-In music theory, the scale degree is the position of a particular note on a scale relative to the tonic, the first and main note of the scale from which each octave is assumed to begin.
+In music theory, the scale degree is the position of a particular note on a scale relative to the tonic—the first and main note of the scale from which each octave is assumed to begin.
 Degrees are useful for indicating the size of intervals and chords and whether an interval is major or minor.

 In the most general sense, the scale degree is the number given to each step of the scale, usually starting with 1 for tonic.
 Defining it like this implies that a tonic is specified.
 For instance, the 7-tone diatonic scale may become the major scale once the proper degree has been chosen as tonic (e.g. the C-major scale C–D–E–F–G–A–B, in which C is the tonic).
 If the scale has no tonic, the starting degree must be chosen arbitrarily.
-In set theory, for instance, the 12 degrees of the chromatic scale usually are numbered starting from C=0, the twelve pitch classes being numbered from 0 to 11.
+In set theory, for instance, the 12 degrees of the chromatic scale are usually numbered starting from C=0, the twelve pitch classes being numbered from 0 to 11.

 In a more specific sense, scale degrees are given names that indicate their particular function within the scale (see table below).
 This implies a functional scale, as is the case in tonal music.